-My work has been on urban, regional and environmental topics.
-I have contributed to theoretical debates, to work on central and local government policy, and to work on household responses including protest and individual behaviours.
-I have conducted research in both western and eastern Europe and comparative analysis has been a particular interest.
+Professor Pickvance’s work has been on urban, regional and environmental topics.
+He has contributed to theoretical debates and to the analysis of central and local government policy and of household responses to dissatisfaction, including protest and individual behaviours.
+He has conducted sociological research in both western and eastern Europe and comparative analysis has been a particular interest.

-I believe in keeping a close link between theory and research.
-This has led me to write a number of methodological papers, e.g. on comparative analysis, where it seemed to me that methodological conventions were predetermining analytical conclusions in an unacceptable way.
+His belief in keeping a close link between theory and research has led him to write a number of methodological papers, e.g., on comparative analysis and causality, where it seemed to him that simplistic ideas of causality were excluding complex possibilities such as plural causation.

 Most recent research grants

 Professor Pickvance's main undergraduate teaching was on The City (which covers urban planning, urban policy, and urban problems in the UK) and Urban Sociology (a comparative module which includes former state socialist cities).
 At postgraduate level he contributed to modules in the MA in Methods of Social Research and the MA in Environmental Social Science.